Economics (ECO) - Graduate Courses

 Introduction to microeconomics analysis with an emphasis on effective decision-making.
 Topics include: supply and demand, profit maximization, pricing strategies, market structures, antitrust regulation, and strategic positioning for competitive advantage.
-This course is an internet MBA foundation course.
+Prerequisite: This course is an internet MBA foundation course.
 Offered Occasionally.

 ECO 704 Cr.1